Rep. Jeff Van Drew to Newsmax: 'Parents Have Rights' Regarding School Curriculums

-Rep. Jeff Van Drew, R-N.J., told Newsmax on Saturday he was proud of Florida's GOP Gov. Ron DeSantis for standing up to Disney's adoption of the woke left agenda in it protest of the state's new Parental Rights in Education Law.
+Rep. Jeff Van Drew, R-N.J., told Newsmax on Saturday he was proud of Florida's GOP Gov. Ron DeSantis for standing up to Disney's adoption of the woke left agenda and Disney's protest of the state's new Parental Rights in Education Law.

 The law prohibits schools from teaching sex and gender related topics to young children without a parent's consent.